esnunes/learning-notebook/README.md

 Some of the benefits of the note taking practice are:

-- to help you remind of topics that are not fresh anymore in your memory;
+- to help you remind of topics that are not fresh in your memory anymore;
 - as reference to write articles, books, tweets, etc;
 - as reference to prepare material in order to speak in conferences;